Scott Robert Thorman

 - High School Preston High School (Cambridge)

-Thorman was the 30th overall pick in 2000, the second of 4 1st-rounders chosen by Atlanta, after Adam Wainwright.
+Thorman was the 30th overall pick in 2000, the second of four first-rounders chosen by Atlanta, after Adam Wainwright.
 The first third baseman chosen, he had not even played in high school as his school had no team.
 He was signed by scout John Stewart for $1,050,000, turning down a scholarship offer from the University of South Carolina.

 Scott debuted with the 2000 GCL Braves, batting .227/.330/.351 in 29 games and then missed all of 2001 after shoulder surgery.
 He did play in the 2001 Baseball World Cup in November, going 0 for 6 with three strikeouts in splitting first base with Matthew Logan and Justin Morneau.
 In 2002, Thorman was healthy - and hitting.
 He led all Braves minor leaguers as well as the South Atlantic League with 38 doubles and batted .294/.367/.489 for the Macon Braves, smacking 16 homers and driving in 82.
 He moved to first base that season.